 Repairs to the foam should be made with foam safe adhesives such as hot glue, foam safe CA, and 5min epoxy.
-When parts are not repairable, see the spare parts list for ordering by item number.
+When parts are not repairable, see the spare parts lst for ordering by item number.
 Always check to make sure all screws on the aircraft are tightened.
 Pay special attention to make sure the spinner is firmly in place before every flight.

-"-- Troubleshooting ---
+"- Troubleshooting

 Problem Possible Cause Solution Aircraft will not respond to the throttle but responds to other controls.
-ESC is not armed.Throttle channel is reversed.
+ESC is not armed.
+Throttle channel is reversed.
 Lower throttle stick and throttle trim to lowest settings.
 Reverse throttle channel on transmitter.
 Excessive vibration or propeller noise.
 Damaged spinner, propeller, motor or motor mount.
 Loose propeller and spinner parts.
 Propellor installed backwards.
+Replace damaged parts.
+Tighten parts for propeller adapter, propeller and spinner.
+Remove and install propeller correctly.
 Reduced flight time or aircraft underpowered.
-Flight battery charge is low.
-Propeller installed backward.
-Flight battery damaged.
+Flight battery charge is low.Propeller installed backward.Flight battery damaged.
 Completely recharge flight battery.
 Replace flight battery and follow flight battery instructions.
 Control surfaces unresponsive or sluggish.
 Control surface, control horn, linkage or servo damage.
 Wire damaged or connections loose.
-Replace or repair damaged parts and adjust controls.Do a check of connections for loose wiring.
+Replace or repair damaged parts and adjust controls.
+Do a check of connections for loose wiring.
 Controls reversed.
 Channels are reversed in the transmitter.
 Do the control direction test and adjust controls for aircraft and transmitter.
-Motor loses power Motor power pulses then motor loses power.• Damage to motor, or battery. • Loss of power to aircraft. • ESC uses default soft Low Voltage Cutoff(LVC).
+Motor loses power Motor power pulses then motor loses power.
+Damage to motor, or battery.
+Loss of power to aircraft.
+ESC uses default soft Low Voltage Cutoff(LVC).
 Do a check of batteries, transmitter, receiver, ESC, motor and wiring for damage(replace as needed).
 Land aircraft immediately and recharge flight battery.
 LED on receiver flashes slowly.
 Power loss to receiver.
 Check connection from ESC to receiver.
 Check servos for damage.
 Check linkages for binding.